ENG 333: Technical Writing

-- Analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its uses, and its constraints.
+- analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its scope, its uses, and its constraints;

-- Understand the specific expectations of audiences in your chosen academic and professional field and adapt your communications to address these expectations more effectively
+- understand the specific expectations of audiences in your chosen academic and professional field, and to adapt your prose and documents to more effectively address these expectations;

-- Develop a professional style of working in teams and managing group projects.
+- develop a professional style of working in teams and effectively completing group projects;

-- Conduct more advanced research in a variety of contexts and incorporate this research in you writing more effectively.
+- conduct more advanced research in a variety of contexts, and to more effectively incorporate this research in your writing.

 Potential Assignments (in no particular order but paying attention to scaffolding and course learning outcomes)